jpecor/PyPortal_Loop_Controller/README.md

 # PyPortal_Loop_Controller
 Simple PyPortal-based loop/sequencer controller for Apple GarageBand.

-I'm currently working on an the electronics for an art installation that will be happening this spring in my hometown.
+I'm currently working on the electronics for an art installation that will be happening this spring in my hometown.
 The project is a fusion of metalworking sculpture and technology for the purpose of creating an engaging discovery and play attraction for kids in a local park.

 The PyPortal makes an excellent prototype for the touch sensors / human interface that the real project will have.
 For the sake of ease and expediency, I wanted to use GarageBand to create a simple multi-track song that I can loop.